super7ramp/faulty/README.md

 See XXX for the the list of injectable bugs.

-### Inject bugs dynamically for automated high level tests
+### Inject bugs dynamically

+E.g. for automated high level tests.

-It supposes you have already some kind of framework to do perform your high-level tests.
+It supposes you have already some kind of framework to perform your high-level tests.

 1. Retrieve the `faulty-api` and `faulty-agent` jars from XXX or build them with: